By: Sharon Aron Baron

 Recently reinstated Tamarac Commissioner Patte Atkins-Grad stirred up terrible memories for one homeowner when she confronted him about dues that he didn’t pay to his association over 13 years ago at the recent groundbreaking of the new Mainlands Park last week.

-Before the event was to be begin, Atkins-Grad saw a resident from her neighborhood recognizing him as someone who appeared before the commission asking for her to step down.
+Before the event began, Atkins-Grad saw a resident from her neighborhood recognizing him as someone who appeared before the commission asking for her to step down.
 She walked off the stage and called him a “deadbeat” for not paying his homeowner’s association dues, then turned around and sat down.

-The man in question, Woodlands resident, George Stroker, got up and followed her up the stage where he leaned over her and yelled at her, “How low of you to have to reach way back and defame my poor dead wife and me.
-You have crossed the line you fucking, lying, cheating, bitch!”
+The man in question, Woodlands resident George Stroker, got up and followed her up the stage where he leaned over her and yelled at her, “How low of you to have to reach way back and defame my poor dead wife and me.
+You have crossed the line, you f–ng, lying, cheating, b–ch!”